ShaunCurtis/Blazr.TabControl/readme.md

 }
 ```

-A method to set the tab's Css.
+5. A method to set the tab's Css.

 ```csharp
 private string TabCss(TabData tab)
     => tab == _activeTab ? this.ACssActive : this.ACss;
 ```

-And finally the `OnInitializedAsync`.
+6. `OnInitializedAsync`.
 The method yields the task and then sets `_firstRender` to false.
-What this means is on the first render of the component (on the yield) {firstRender} is true, whilw on subsequent renders (when OnInitializedAsync and OnParametersSetAsync completes and thereafter) `_firstRender` is false.
+On first render (on the yield) `_firstRender` is true, while on subsequent renders (when OnInitializedAsync and OnParametersSetAsync completes and thereafter) `_firstRender` is false.

 ```csharp
 protected override async Task OnInitializedAsync()